-- Sand entire bottom surface of the boat. - Fair (smooth out) all rough areas as required. - Clean bottom surface to remove all dust and foreign materials. - Make sure bottom surface is completely dry. - Apply new coat of bottom paint.
+- Fair (smooth out) all rough areas as required. - Clean bottom surface to remove all dust and foreign materials. - Make sure bottom surface is completely dry. - Apply new coat of bottom paint.

 Allow new bottom paint to dry 24 to 36 hours.
 Never attempt to haul, paint, and launch on the same day.